 The next meeting of the Society, held in partnership with the KMIRC of The Hong Kong Polytechnic University, will be a half day KM Conference held at the Theatre , 22/F United Centre, Admiralty.
-We’re delighted to welcome KM thought leaders , Dr. Nancy Dixon, Ron Young, David Gurteen and Professor Peter Woods from the USA, UK and Malaysia.
+We are delighted to welcome Paul Corney to visit us from the UK.
+Paul has contributed to KM thought leadership for many years at speaking engagements around the world.

 Time: From 9:00am – 1:00pm